50 Things About Betrayal Trauma | BTR.ORG

 Coach

 BTR’s coaches provide professional support and offer insight, validation, and direction for wives of porn users and sex addicts.
-All BTR coaches are also trained by an ICF-accredited organization.
+All BTR coaches have been through it, are trained by BTR, and are certified by an ICF-accredited organization.

 Codependency

 A label sometimes put on victims of abuse to encourage taking some level of responsibility for the situation.
-This model is false and negates the reality of betrayal trauma and Complex PTSD.
+This model is false and negates the reality of abuse.

 Crazy-Making